-1.2.1 TOOIS ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
-A dial indicator or other suitable measuring tool for checking ring & pinion backlash. ☐ An adjuster-nut pliers. (e.g., ARB Adjuster Nut Pliers #0770002) A razor knife suitable for cutting nylon tubing.
-A torque wrench.
-(See your vehicle service manual for the required torque range.)
-A lubricant drain reservoir.
-An 11.2mm [7/16"] drill and 1/4"NPT tap for bulkhead fitting installation.
-An automotive bearing puller (e.g., ARB Bearing Puller #0770001)or a differential carrier bearing puller.A slide hammer.
+1.2.1 10015 ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
+A dial indicator or other suitable measuring tool for checking ring & pinion backlash. ☐ An adjuster-nut wrench. (e.g. ARB Adjuster Nut Pliers #0770002)☐ An automotive brake tubing cutter to cut the steel tubing.
+A razor knife suitable for cutting nylon tubing. ☐ A torque wrench.
+(See vehicle manual for required torque range.)☐ A lubricant drain reservoir.
+An 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting installation.
+An automotive bearing puller (e.g. ARB Bearing Puller #0770001) or a differential carrier bearing puller.
+A slide hammer.
 A bearing press or arbor press.
-1.2.2 Supplies ☐ Thread lubricant/sealant compound (e.g., LOCTITE #567) ☐ Thread locking compound (e.g., LOCTITE #272) A gasket sealant or replacement gasket for your third member.
+1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 or Teflon Paste) ☐ Thread locking compound (e.g., LOCTITE #272) A gasket sealant or replacement gasket for your third member.
 A sufficient volume of differential oil to completely refill your housing.
-(See the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks. ☐ Teflon paste.
+(See the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.

 2.1 Vehicle Support Safely secure the vehicle on a hoist.
 We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
 Once supported off the ground, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.
-2.2 Differential Fluid Drain Clean around the differential drain plug to prevent dirt from entering the differential.
+2.2 Differential Fluid Drain ☐ Clean around the differential drain plug to prevent dirt from entering the differential.
 Position a fluid drain reservoir under the differential and loosen the differential drain plug.
 Completely drain all differential fluid.
 HINT: This is a good time to check for metal particles in your oil and in the bottom of the housing which may indicate a worn bearing or differential component.
 2.3 Removing the Axles and Differential Remove the axles according to your vehicle's service manual.
-HINT: When removing the axles try not to damage the paper gaskets behind the axle flanges.
+HINT: You may need a slide hammer for this exercise as the wheel bearings are a tight fit inside the axle housing.
+Take extra precaution and try not to damage the paper gaskets behind the axle flanges.
 Disconnect the drive shaft from the flange of the differential.
 Remove the third member from the differential housing.
 Refer to your vehicle's service manual.
+IMPORTANT: Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.